Prakhar896/StickyMeet/README.md

 ### How It Works

 Any copy of StickyMeet will first need to be activated with Activator.
-You do not have to do anything on your part; upon boot, if not activated, Access will locate the latest Activator server and will activate itself.
+You do not have to do anything on your part; upon boot, if not activated, StickyMeet will locate the latest Activator server and will activate itself.
 A `licensekey.txt` file will be downloaded that will contain the license key for the copy.
 This file will be used to verify the copy's authenticity.

 **DO NOT** delete the `licensekey.txt` file.
 If you do, the copy will be deactivated and will need to be activated again.